benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 pandemic:</p>

 <div class="BigQuote">
-We don't know how difficult the next couple months will be, so let's be conservative and not give ourselves unnecessary stress by checking in last-minute subtle changes that we'll need to debug.
+<p>We don't know how difficult the next couple months will be,
+so let's be conservative and not give ourselves unnecessary stress by checking in last-minute subtle changes that we'll need to debug.
-Leave them for the start of the next cycle, where they'll get proper soak time.
+Leave them for the start of the next cycle, where they'll get proper soak time.</p>
 <p>[...]
-Go 1.15 is going to be a smaller release than usual, and that's okay.
+Go 1.15 is going to be a smaller release than usual, and that's okay.</p>
 </div>

 <p>On May 1, Go 1.15 <a
 href="https://groups.google.com/d/msg/golang-dev/6mawPNuubJk/Q4rGsztAAQAJ">entered
-feature freeze</a>, and the Go team plans to make the final  on August&nbsp;1, keeping to the regular sixth-month <a href="https://github.com/golang/go/wiki/Go-Release-Cycle">release cycle</a>.</p>
+feature freeze</a>, and the Go team plans to make the final release  on August&nbsp;1, keeping to the regular sixth-month <a href="https://github.com/golang/go/wiki/Go-Release-Cycle">release cycle</a>.</p>